Bitcoin-com/developer.bitcoin.com/src/data/tutorials/address-utxo.md

 This was to show step by step how to create a mnemonic, root seed, master node, bip44 account and bip44 change node.
 It showed how to create a cash address.

-Once you have utxo which are spendable it showed how to call BITBOX Cloud via `BITBOX.Address.utxo` to get back a list of spendable utxo.
+Once you have utxo which are spendable it showed how to call BITBOX Cloud via `bitbox.Address.utxo` to get back a list of spendable utxo.

 It next showed how to build a transaction, sign it and `POST` it to the BCH network.